Alliance for Organisational Psychology

 This may seem challenging, but opening conversation with employees and colleagues about stress and wellbeing doesn’t have to be awkward.
 Even if some are not ready to open up, most will likely be thankful that you have demonstrated concern

 Your role is not to diagnose nor become your employees or colleague’s therapist.
 Rather your role could be to create an environment where others feel safe to come forward and open up about distress.
-You can do this keeping an eye out for changes in others that might indicate they are distress, to open conversation, and to guide toward appropriate support.
+You can do this by keeping an eye out for changes in others that might indicate they are distress, to open conversation, and to guide toward appropriate support.

 Connect regularly with colleagues and employees, especially if you notice a change to ‘their usual’.
 Conversations don’t need to take place formally to have an impact.
 For example, it might be that you have a weekly remote ‘catch up over coffee’ session with others’.
 Try opening up a little about your own worries and over time others may respond the same.